suzuki-shunsuke/ghproj/README.md

 Add GitHub Issues and Pull Requests to GitHub Projects.

-## Status

-This project is still under development.
-Please don't use this yet.

 ## Motivation

 I manage a lot of OSS projects, so I have to handle a lot of issues and pull requests.